Up to 800 western blots in one go.

 For more information, please fill your contact details below:

-- Treindl et al. Array-based Western-blotting reveals spatial differences in hepatic signaling and metabolism following CAR activation.
-Arch of Tox 2020
+- With BfR: Treindl et al. Array-based Western-blotting reveals spatial differences in hepatic signaling and metabolism following CAR activation.
+Archives of Toxicology 2020

-- Inder et al. Multiplex profiling identifies clinically relevant signaling proteins in an isogenic prostate cancer model of radioresistance.
-Sci Rep 2019
+- With Trinity College Dublin: Inder et al. Multiplex profiling identifies clinically relevant signaling proteins in an isogenic prostate cancer model of radioresistance.
+Scientific Reports 2019

-- Naskou et al. EZH2 loss drives resistance to carboplatin and paclitaxel in serous ovarian cancers expressing ATM.
-Mol Cancer Res 2019
+- With the University of Düsseldorf: Naskou et al. EZH2 loss drives resistance to carboplatin and paclitaxel in serous ovarian cancers expressing ATM.
+Molecular Cancer Research 2019

-- Zhan et al. MEK inhibitors activate Wnt signaling and induce stem cell plasticity in colorectal cancer.
-Nature Comm 2019
+- With DKFZ: Zhan et al. MEK inhibitors activate Wnt signaling and induce stem cell plasticity in colorectal cancer.
+Nature Communications 2019

-- Schumacher et al. Heterogeneous pathway activation and drug response modeled in colorectal-tumor-derived 3d cultures.
-PLoS Gen 2019
+- With CELLphenomics: Schumacher et al. Heterogeneous pathway activation and drug response modeled in colorectal-tumor-derived 3d cultures.
+PLoS Genetics 2019

-- Augustin et al. Autocrine Wnt regulates the survival and genomic stability of embryonic stem cells.
+- With DKFZ: Augustin et al. Autocrine Wnt regulates the survival and genomic stability of embryonic stem cells.
 Science Signaling 2017

-- Treindl et al. A bead-based western for high-throughput cellular signal transduction analyses.
-Nature Comm 2016
+- With the University of Tübingen: Treindl et al. A bead-based western for high-throughput cellular signal transduction analyses.
+Nature Communications 2016